urbster1/scurvy2fountain/README.md

 ===
 There are a couple of weird hacks I had to add.

 One is the way the comments are handled.
 Since scurvy comments use "#", they will be converted to the slash-asterisk style comments used in Fountain.
 Unfortunately, sections in Fountain use "#" as well.
 So to compensate, use "|#" for a section in your scurvy file (or "|" followed by any number of #'s).
 This will be converted to "#" in the resulting Fountain output.
 (This was something I debated even including, and it's a candidate for removal.
-It would be easier to manually comment with slash-asterisk and use # for sections, and damn the scurvy support.
+It would be easier to manually comment with slash-asterisk and use # for sections, scurvy support be damned.
 But I digress.)

 To force a new line, use "||".
 This is for cases when you need to add a separate parenthetical during dialogue.
 So for instance, if you want
 ```